Complex Shapes and Scale Drawings

-- Know how to take measurements from scale drawings.
+- Demonstrate how to take measurements from scale drawings.

 - Solve a problem using measurements from a scale drawing.